Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 as their numbers before my eyes grew.
 They would do.

-The approaching unit wasn't without it's dangers, as some rocks hitting my chest taught me.
+The approaching unit wasn't without its dangers, as some rocks hitting my chest taught me.
 Still, I held out.
 This wasn't the time to be hasty.
 The steep slope behind me would allow for a quick escape,